-Buying a Home Online
+Buying a Home by Yourself Without an Agent

 Before leaping into buying a home on the Internet, consider this.
 When tax time rolls around, I sometimes think about the consequences of using TurboTax versus hiring a professional CPA, and how that kind of thinking also relates to home buyers who don’t want to hire a real estate agent.
 Some buyers think that finding homes online is so easy why bother with an agent.
 If you rely solely on buying a home on the Internet, it is guaranteed that you won't find every listing for sale.